NattyXO/NattyXO/README.md

 ### Hello there! 👋

-- 🌱 My name is Natnael Bizuneh, I'm a Software engineering student at ALX School and Computer Science and Engineering student at Adama Science And Technology University.
+- 🌱 My name is Mariem Matri, I'm a Software engineering student at Holberton School and Computer Science and Engineering student at Adama Science And Technology University.
 - 🌱 I have been studying low-level programming, high-level programming, system engineering and devops, and web stack programming (Front-end & Back-end) using a